Posted on: June 3, 2018

 Russell Shorto is an American writer, historian and journalist who’s best known for his book Amsterdam: A History of the World’s Most Liberal City and his book on the Dutch origins of New York City: The Island at the Center of the World.
-If you’re interested in Amsterdam, liberalism and the Dutch way of doing things we definitely recommend that you check out these two interesting books.
+If you’re interested in Amsterdam, liberalism, tolerance and the Dutch way of doing things we definitely recommend that you check out these two interesting books.
 Shorto has received the knighthood in the Order of Orange-Nassau from the Dutch Queen for strengthening the relationship between the United States and the Netherlands.
 He lived in Amsterdam for 7 years and currently resides in Cumberland, Maryland in the United States.

 Russell Shorto: I had written a book about the Dutch founding of New York: i.e., about New Amsterdam.
 Then I moved to Amsterdam.
 It seemed a natural progression — writing the prequel.
 The first book was about what made New York the way it is.
 The answer, in short, was: Amsterdam.
 So the second book would be about what made Amsterdam the way it is.

 Russell Shorto: Many things, of course.
-Beginning in the Middle Ages, the Dutch developed a unique approach to free trade.
+Beginning in the Middle Ages, the Dutch developed an unique approach to free trade.
 The struggle against water forged a collectivism, a kind of socialism, that gave them the chance to innovate.
 Where others in Europe were locked in their feudal roles, the Dutch were simultaneously farming, inventing, trading, exploring.
 This led to an economic dynamism.
 Amsterdam was part of this.
 What distinguished it was its location, and the fact that, with the fall of the southern Netherlands in the war with Spain, there was a mass exodus of population from places like Antwerp; many of those people moved to Amsterdam, and brought their wealth and connections and know-how.